solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ![null](/images/rename-again.png)

 3. Your account is now ready for receiving payments!
-Select "Receive" to find the payout address/public key of your account.
+Select "Receive" to find the public key of your account.

 ### Import Account